simon-ritchie/apysc/docstring_markdowns/apysc/_expression/js_functions.md

 ## `get_js_functions` function docstring

-Get js function expressions that defined in this module.<hr>
+Get js function expressions defined in this module.<hr>

 **[Returns]**

 - `js_function_strs`: list of str
-  - js function expressions that defined in this module.
-String constants that have `FUNC_` name prefix will be appended in.
+  - js function expressions defined in this module.
+This interface returns the list of string constants with the `FUNC_` name prefix.